Audiovisual communication takes place by using both sound and pictures. It is based on both audio and visual communication.

 Audiovisual communication is a combination of sight and sound i.e. It uses audible and visual techniques both for transmitting message, information or idea to create a meaningful picture which is communicative.

-For example, when any advertisement of a product or service is displayed in TV intent of picture and sound we can know the product and get interested in buying it.
-So, audiovisual aspect makes a great impression in the mind of the audience.
+For example, when an advertisement for a product or service is displayed on TV intent of picture and sound we can know the product and get interested in buying it.
+So, the audiovisual aspect makes a great impression on the mind of the audience.

-Live telecasts, short films, cinema screen, and videotapes are the most powerful media for audiovisual communication.
+Live telecasts, short films, cinema screens, and videotapes are the most powerful media for audiovisual communication.

 Such communication is found most suitable for mass publicity, mass propaganda and mass education.
 Large business houses frequently make use of this technique to educate and train their workers and to popularize their products.